asduser/angularjs-recipes/README.md

 <b>Solution:</b>

-Try to decrease the javascript uses inside html blocks.
+Try decrease the javascript uses inside html blocks.
 Do it so often as you can.
 It may cause some discomfort (you have to take care about application architecture), but after a time you reach a success.

 ## 2. Dont forget about ng-include.